Issue 2

-When I look back over my last thirty years in adventure travel, I can’t help but notice how things have changed – but also how some things stay the same.
+When you look back over the last thirty years in adventure travel, you can't help but notice how things have changed - but also how some things stay the same.

-In the ‘70s we lauded the arrival of the new mega-jets, lead by the ubiquitous 747 ‘Jumbo Jet’.
+In the '70s we lauded the arrival of the new mega-jets, lead by the ubiquitous 747 'Jumbo Jet'.
 Then there are the new huge cruise liners, capable of carrying thousands of passengers in total luxury, complete with shopping malls, restaurants and casinos.
-So spoilt are they, many even choose to stay aboard when the vessel berths at a new port.
+So spoiled are they, many even choose to stay aboard when the vessel berths at a new port or destination.

-Now the travel research and marketing gurus are extolling the ‘new’ travel passions.
-I see words and phrases like “transformational experiences” and “experiential travel” tossed about by the latest experts like a cure for the common cold.
-Well we at Adventure Associates have delivered exactly that for over thirty years!
+Now the travel research and marketing gurus are extolling the 'new' travel passions and elite package holidays.
+Words and phrases like "transformational experiences" and "experiential travel" tossed about by the latest experts like a cure for the common cold.

-If I’ve learned anything in my time, travel and adventure is a fundamental of the human psyche.
+If we've learned anything, travel and adventure is a fundamental of the human psyche.
 Famous adventurers and discoverers like Cook, Magellan, Darwin, Shackleton and countless others remind us of our inherently inquisitive nature and relentless quest for new experiences.
-Not that I need vindication, but it astounds me that some people, usually so-called experts, have only now uncovered what Adventure Associates travellers have known for decades.
+Some people, usually so-called experts, have only now uncovered what true adventure travellers have known for decades.

 Sure, the modern explorer travels with a camera instead of a gun, buys souvenirs instead of plundering and spreads goodwill not disease.
 But travel remains one of the core motivators in our society next to, according to the trendy advertising executives, cash and cars.